13.6 C

 • It comes with extensive support for hundreds of programming languages and file formats alongside scripting capabilities.

-• Vim is very much stable and can cater to even the heaviest of users in no time.
+• Vim is very stable and can cater to even the heaviest users quickly.

 • It is one of the most customizable text editors alongside Emacs and allows modifications of every sort without any extra trouble.